commerceguys/addressing/README.md

 addressing
 ==========

-A PHP 5.4+ addressing library, powered by Google's [i18n Services](https://i18napis.appspot.com) [Address Data Service](https://i18napis.appspot.com/address).
+A PHP 5.4+ addressing library, powered by Google's dataset.

 Stores and manipulates postal addresses, meant to identify a precise recipient location for shipping or billing purposes.